CORRECT YOUR RECIPE MISTAKES WITH THESE TIPS, HELPFUL HINTS, OR SUBSTITUTES

 Make a roux by combining 2 Tbsp. butter, 2 Tbsp. flour, and cooking it for a minute.
 Add 1 cup water or broth, and whisk well until your recipe is thickened.

 Making a gravy is easy.
 Add equal parts of butter and flour to form a roux in a skillet over medium heat.
-Then add one liquid of your choice, usually cream, milk, broth, water, or wine.
+Then add one liquid of your choice, usually cream, milk, broth, stock, juice, water, or wine.
 Keep stirring constantly until the gravy is as thick as you want.

 Hard brown sugar?
 Place in paper bag and microwave for a few seconds.
 To keep brown sugar from getting hard, add a piece of white bread or a slice of apple to the box after opening.

 Extremely hard brown sugar?
 Place chunks in food processor and process on high.
+Or melt it with hot water poured over it in a bowl.

 Need to reduce calories in a recipe?
 Save by using cooking oil sprays.
 One second of spray equals seven calories.